 The unpredictable nature of these events and the high level of disruption they cause make them hard to plan for and difficult to manage when they occur.
 As such, abnormal climatic events, although unfortunate, must be handled appropriately.

-Sometimes this means that your freight shipment can’t be moved on your timeline since doing so is not possible at that moment.
+Sometimes this means that your freight shipment can’t be moved on your schedule since doing so is not possible at that moment.

 2. Transportation Equipment Breakdowns